suprateembanerjee/Particle-Filter/README.md

 ## Output

 The image below shows three points at each timeframe.
 There are landmarks (marked with crossed black circles) but only some are within range of the sensors in the car (marked with green lines).
 Using these landmarks, the car estimates its position on the map (marked with blue circle).
 We know the Particle Filter works because it more or less coincides with the position of the car.
+A video of the output titled **Output.mp4** can also be found in the repository.

 [image1]: ./pf.PNG "Working PF"
 ![alt text][image1]